 This Act provides for measures by which agricultural pests may be prevented from entering the country, and by which existing pests may be combated.
 It specifies, amongst other things, that any products or materials that might harbour agricultural pests, require an import permit before they can be imported into the country.

-This is a more recent piece of legislation, administrated by the Department of Environmental Affairs, which aims to protect the country’s biodiversity by, amongst others, controlling alien and invasive organisms.
+This is a more recent piece of legislation, administrated by the Department of Forestry, Fisheries and the Environment, which aims to protect the country’s biodiversity by, amongst others, controlling alien and invasive organisms.
 Chapter 5 of this act requires permits for carrying out restricted activities involving any alien species that has not been exempted, or any listed invasive species.
 The restricted activities include importation, having under one’s control, propagating, selling, buying and translocating a specimen of the specific species.
 Organisms that are indigenous to the country but occur outside their natural range are also defined as alien species for the purposes of this act.

 Control measures for Invasive Alien Plants

 One or a combination of the following control methods are used: mechanical (uprooting, felling, cutting, burning, brashing), chemical (treatment with registered herbicides), and biological control (find the “Biocontrol” chapter).
 Burning is also an option in certain environments and the Working on Fire programme can be contacted for assistance in this regard.